openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/zfssa-nfs-driver.rst

 Appliance configuration
 ~~~~~~~~~~~~~~~~~~~~~~~

-Appliance configuration using the command line interface (CLI) is
+Appliance configuration using the command-line interface (CLI) is
 described below.
 To access the CLI, ensure SSH remote access is enabled,
 which is the default.
 You can also perform configuration using the
 browser user interface (BUI) or the RESTful API.
 Please refer to the
 `Oracle ZFS Storage Appliance
 documentation <http://www.oracle.com/technetwork/documentation/oracle-unified-ss-193371.html>`__
 for details on how to configure the Oracle ZFS Storage Appliance using
-the BUI, CLI and RESTful API.
+the BUI, CLI, and RESTful API.

 #.
 Log in to the Oracle ZFS Storage Appliance CLI and enable the REST
    service.
 REST service needs to stay online for this driver to function.